Zooce/zomb-file/README.md

 ]
 ```

-If you pass a value for a parameter with a default value, then you must also pass values for all parameters before that one.
+If you pass a value for a parameter with a default value, then you must also pass values for all parameters preceding that one.

 ```zomb
 $test(a, b=1, c=2) = [ %a %b %c ]